 - Chiropractic care – I firmly believe that chiropractic adjustments to the skull and neck can improve middle ear drainage and decrease ear infections.

 - Eat more raw fruits and vegetables – these can greatly boost your child’s immune system and help fight off infections.
-If you have a picky eater, click here to read how Juice Plus can provide this nutrition for your child.
+If you have a picky eater, learn more about how Juice Plus and other supplements can provide this nutrition for your child.